Plugin Manager¶

 Plugin manager is configured with Flask.

-: Within the plug-in set directories, there are some directories that you may want to exclude, which do not contain valid plug-in information, or that have other uses; just add their names within this list of configuration items.
+plugins_blueprint: The plugin manager will register a Blueprint on the Flask App to manage the plugin.
+This configuration value will be used to name the Blueprint and is also theurl_prefixvalue for the Blueprint.plugins_direcotry: Your plug-in set directory, relative to the project startup path.plugins_excludes_directory: Within the plug-in set directories, there are some directories that you may want to exclude, which do not contain valid plug-in information, or that have other uses; just add their names within this list of configuration items.

-You don’t have to provide all the configuration, when Flask-Plugin cannot find the above configuration inside the bound App, it will load a default configuration, which is defined here: config.DefaultConfig
+You don’t have to provide all the configuration, when Flask-Plugin cannot find the above configuration inside the bound App, it will load a default configuration, which is defined here: config.DefaultConfig。

 About how to configure Flask, see: https://flask.palletsprojects.com/en/2.0.x/config/